Lowering the Risk of Recurrence Using Quality Hernia Meshes

 Parietex ProGrip™ Self-Fixating Mesh, used in open inguinal hernia repairs.

-Mesh technology and design evolve at a very fast pace – faster than your mobile phone evolves!
+Mesh technology evolves at a very fast pace – faster than your mobile phone!

 Frequently Asked Questions About Hernia Meshes